pintergreg/software-engineering/lectures/00_intro.md

 - KISS, an acronym for "Keep it simple, stupid!"
     - a variations: keep it stupidly simple
     - the acronym got popular in the 70s
+    - see [[Occam's razor]{.tooltip title="From Wikipedia: There is a concept in philosophy, called Occam's razor, which is the problem-solving principle that recommends searching for explanations constructed with the smallest possible set of elements.
+Attributed to William of Ockham, a 14th-century English philosopher and theologian.
+The principle is sometimes paraphrased as \"of two competing theories, the simpler explanation of an entity is to be preferred.\""}](https://en.wikipedia.org/w/index.php?title=Occam%27s_razor){target="_blank"}
 :::

 ::: notes